 By including the anticipated new cost in their PPS rate, CCBHCs can enhance their existing crisis services, such as comprehensive crisis receiving and stabilization facilities offering a broader spectrum of urgent assessments, observation stays, medication services, withdrawal management and peer supports.
 The CCBHC PPS anticipated-cost methodology makes it easier to implement entirely new, effective, innovative crisis services beyond the CCBHC required crisis services, allowing communities to flexibly adjust for the different needs of rural and urban communities.
 Urban communities may choose to implement ED diversion to further address ED boarding and reduce inpatient hospital use.
 Virtual care and remote crisis support and service for first responders and others can benefit rural communities, where the workforce limitations may be even greater than in urban or suburban areas.
-PPS cost reports can also flexibly address the needs of specific subpopulations, such as including the cost of new crisis staff with more advanced credentials or with special background and expertise in providing crisis service to special populations such as LGBTQ+, children and adolescents and deaf people.
+PPS cost reports can also flexibly address the needs of specific subpopulations, such as including the cost of new crisis staff with more advanced credentials or with special background and expertise in providing crisis service to special populations.